hovatterz/GameShopEngine/README.md

 GameShop Engine

-This is the official engine for GameShop.
+This is the engine for GameShop.